liesnikov/extensible-elaborator/paper/main.md

 Here Agda steps away from the bidirectional discipline and infers a (lambda) function if the target type isn't fully known.
 If in our design the developer chooses to go only with a pure bi-directional style of type-checking inferred lambda functions would be impossible to emulate.
-That is unless one essentially renders macros and writes their own typechecking case for an inferrable lambda.
+That is unless one essentially renders macros and writes their own type-checking case for an inferrable lambda.

 In order to gain this extra bit of flexibility we provide `inferType` case for lambdas, even though our base language doesn't use it. \todo{actually write this case}